amplitude/Amplitude-Android/README.md

 Amplitude access the Android location service (if possible) to add the specific coordinates (longitude and latitude) where an event is logged.

-This behaviour is enabled by default, but can be adjusted calling the following methods before initializing:
+This behaviour is enabled by default, but can be adjusted calling the following methods *after* initializing:

 ```java
 Amplitude.enableLocationListening();